DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-21-anonymised-applications-research.md

 ## What we researched

-Many providers start with a ‘sift’ in which they check that the candidate has:
+When they receive an application, providers typically check that the candidate has:

 - shown basic literacy skills
 - written enough
 - expressed themselves adequately
-- put some care into what they’ve written
+- put care into what they’ve written

-All providers have a ‘shortlisting’ stage, where they choose which candidates to interview.
+They may reject the application if it does not meet these standards.
+Some providers describe this as ‘sifting’ applications.

+Providers usually combine this sifting with choosing which candidates to invite for interview, often known as ‘shortlisting’.

 We wanted to find out if an anonymised application contained enough information for users to sift and shortlist it.